 The Future Drought Fund is helping communities become more resilient.

-The national program will support community organisations and networks, through projects that encourage connectedness in agricultural communities across Australia.
-The Foundation for Rural and Regional Renewal (FRRR) will deliver this program.
+This national program supported community organisations and networks, through projects that encouraged connectedness in agricultural communities across Australia.
+The Foundation for Rural and Regional Renewal (FRRR) delivered this program.

-The FRRR will support community networks by funding activities that:
+The FRRR supported community networks by funding activities to:

 - strengthen the capacity and capability of the network organisations, including increasing the reach of network members